Last updated 29th August, 2025

 Once all technical installations are securely in place, a team of interior designers, decorators, joiners, tilers, and more can start on the inside of the home.

-Flatpack extensions are pre-constructed and installed by professionals, as they involve complex design, planning, construction and installation.
-The actual fitting itself involves the use of a crane to lift the extension into place.
+Prefab house extensions are pre-constructed and installed by professionals, as they involve complex design, planning, construction and installation.

 Before prefab extensions are constructed, manufacturers are given measurements and a detailed plan of what the homeowner wants.
 They will then produce this quickly by installing steel frames, which are quick and easy to install, unlike a slower system that is brick-built.